sebastiannbrown/sebastiannbrown.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a PhD Student in Economics at the University of California, Santa Barbara.
+I'm a PhD Candidate in Economics at the University of California, Santa Barbara.
-My general research interests are labor and personnel economics; more particularly, I am interested in the application of behavioral economic models to topics in labor economics.
+I do applied work in labor economics, personnel economics, and behavioral economics (particularly as it applies to the former two areas).
-Most of my current work focuses on behavioral job search.
-The most recent draft of my working paper can be found in the research section of this site.
+I'm currently working on projects studying behavioral job search, corporate reputation effects on hiring, and mitigating motivated reasoning bias.

 <!---
 Section